 My daughter Emma is all into unicorn things right now.
 Her whole life is around rainbow colors and unicorns.
 I find this super cute.
 That is the reason why I chose to make some of my coconut Easter eggs in unicorn colors.

-So all you need to make those beautiful Easter eggs are 5 natural ingredients:
+So all you need to make these beautiful Easter eggs are 5 natural ingredients:

 Unsweetened desiccated coconut – in New Zealand, desiccated coconut is always sold unsweetened but if you are leaving oversea make sure there is no sugar added in yours

 Coconut flour – it is safe to eat raw coconut flour as it is basically desiccated coconut finely grounded into a flour.
 It is rich in fibre and protein which makes those treat fulfilling and healthy.

 Unsweetened almond milk or vanilla almond milk – you can use coconut milk as well but make sure you are using packet milk much lighter than canned coconut milk which is too thick for this recipe.